GetStream/stream-chat-android/docusaurus/docs/Android/03-ui/04-components/02-channel-list-header.md

         />
 ```

-The example above, hides the avatar view, makes the title text bold and sets the drawable of the action button to a drawable specified.
+The example above hides the avatar view, makes the title text bold and sets the drawable of the action button to a drawable specified.

 | Before | After |
 | --- | --- |